April in the rhythm of TCM: Kickstart your spring energy and new beginning

 Energy direction: strongly upwards and outwards – energy actively awakens and expands

-Period symbolism: Dragon – inner strength, transformation, new beginning
+Symbolism of the period: Dragon – inner strength, transformation, new beginning

 Main organs: Liver (Gan)